 - From the time of your arrest, you have a 15-day window in which to request a hearing challenging the ALR license suspension.
 If you do not take the required action, your license will automatically be suspended at the expiration of the 40-day temporary permit.

 - It is possible that your Texas driver’s license could be suspended for as long as two years under an ALR license suspension, which is another reason to contact traffic violation lawyers Houston.

 Of course, not all traffic violations result in license suspension.
-The consequences can still be harsh, however, which is why it is highly recommended that you contact experienced traffic violation lawyers Houston.
+The consequences can still be harsh, sometimes it can end up leading to a warrant in which you would need a Traffic Warrants Attorney Houston.
+However, this is why it is highly recommended that you contact experienced traffic violation lawyers Houston.